 Viewer participation – Engage with audience with interactive features

-Temporary – The livestream gets deleted from your profile in 24 hours
+THE LESS GOOD Temporary – The livestream gets deleted from your profile in 24 hours

 Not great for groups – Because the stream focuses on the host’s screen, you’re unable to easily view the screens / faces of participants

-Not great for desktop – To watch Instagram Live on a desktop, the viewer must download an extension
+Not great for desktop– To watch Instagram Live on a desktop, the viewer must download an extension

 If you’re wanting to livestream in a more interactive format, Zoom might be your tool of choice.
 Zoom offers several features to help get your audience involved, including polling, virtual hand raising, screen sharing and the ability to have larger groups of people on screen at the same time.